Tax deferred savings plans at UGA

 - Employees with 15 or more years of full time service may be eligible for additional “catch up” provisions – consult your 403(b) or 457(b) vendor representative or your tax adviser

 An employee may contribute the above maximum contribution amounts, based on his/her age, to both a 403(b) plan and a 457(b) plan.

 Employees are eligible to participate in the plan and elect to have contributions made on their behalf immediately upon employment at UGA.
 Exclusion: students who are employed at UGA in student job classifications are not eligible to participate in tax deferred savings plans.

-UGA’s Retirement Manager System will assist you in making the salary reduction you
+UGA’s Retirement@Work will assist you in making the salary reduction you authorize